These mouthwatering bone-in tomahawk pork chops are marinated in a sweet and savory sauce and then grilled to tender, juicy perfection.

 This pork chop recipe features a delicious sweet and savory marinade that will have everyone asking for seconds!

 Look for chops that are at least 1 inch thick and have a little marbling and a nice fat cap.
 That will also help keep them from drying out.
 I got these beautiful thick-cut tomahawk pork chops from my pals at Meat Artisan.
+You can also get them from most butcher shops by request.

 This marinade is so tasty!
 It's a delicious blend of sweet and savory and goes perfectly with these grilled pork chops.
 For the marinade you'll need: